AbrJA/anomaly-detector/README.md

 - **Console Logs**: Detailed logs will be printed to the console, showing the training process, model metrics, and the anomaly detection summary.

-- **Output File**: A new CSV file (as specified in file_output in config.json) will be created, containing the test data with a new anomaly column (True for anomalies, False otherwise).
+- **Output File**: A new CSV file (as specified in pred_file in config.json) will be created, containing the test data with a new anomaly column (True for anomalies, False otherwise).

 ## Model Management

 The application is designed to be efficient for production use.

-- **Training and Saving**: If the `load_model_path` specified in `config.json` does not exist, a new model will be trained on the data from file_train and saved to save_model_path if it's specified.
+- **Training and Saving**: If the `load_model_path` specified in `config.json` does not exist, a new model will be trained on the data from train_file and saved to save_model_path if it's specified.

 - **Loading and Predicting**: If a model already exists at `load_model_path`, the script will automatically load it and skip the training phase, proceeding directly to anomaly detection on the test data.